flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 ![Some tiles found in VRAM.
 For demonstration purposes, a default palette is used.](mario/tiles.png){.tab-float .border .pixel latex_width="75%"}

 By now we all know how a basic tile engine works, but how are tiles particularly managed on this console?
-Well, there's a total of **656 KB of VRAM** available [@graphics-amero], and this chunk is split into different banks: four of 128 KB, one of 64 KB, one of 32 KB and three of 16 KB.
+Well, there's a total of **656 KB of Video RAM** (VRAM) available [@graphics-amero], and this chunk is split into different banks: four of 128 KB, one of 64 KB, one of 32 KB and three of 16 KB.
 Programmers are free to fill these banks with drawings and then point the engine to the required data.
 Furthermore, both engines can read from any of the banks, but they cannot access the same one concurrently.

 Nonetheless, there are some limitations on how data can be distributed.
 For instance, the ARM7 can only access two 128 KB banks.
 At the same time, these two banks can't store sprites, and Sub is the only engine capable of accessing the last 16 KB bank.
 The list goes on, but you get the idea.